 Noonan and Isaac's "friendly blackmail" resulted in a landmark series in the history of New Zealand television: The Governor.
 Covering the colonial period from 1840 to 1890, The Governor was based on exhaustive primary research, including tribal oral histories.
 Noonan, producer Isaac and series scriptwriter Keith Aberdein were well aware of the show's subversive potential.
 The six episodes were partly designed to challenge myths about what Aberdein called "New Zealand smugness about what good chaps we were towards ‘our' Māoris."

 Audience figures for The Governor were impressive.
 Reviews ranged across the spectrum.
-Already caught up in spats with TV One journalists, Prime Minister Robert Muldoon helped drum up newspaper headlines over the cost of bringing The Governor to the screen.
+Already caught up in spats with TV One journalists, PM Robert Muldoon helped drum up newspaper headlines over the cost of bringing The Governor to the screen.

-While he was a Burns Fellow in 1979, Noonan researched and wrote an adaptation of Bill Pearson's acclaimed West Coast mining novel Coal Flat.
+While he was a Burns Fellow in 1979, Noonan spent two and a half years researching and writing an adaptation of Bill Pearson's acclaimed West Coast mining novel Coal Flat.
 Sam Neill was approached to play one of the leads.
 But in the costcutting that followed The Governor controversy, Coal Flat saw cancellation at a late stage, after the budget came in at $40,000 over the allowable figure.
 Noonan's World War 1 era drama Home Fires also never went into production.

 Around this period, Noonan adapted Roger Hall's smash debut play Glide Time as a one-hour television play.
 The success of Glide Time led to Gliding On, the long-running comedy show about public servants who do very little.